Christopher Whall: Personal life

 Whall married Florence M. Chaplin on 10 November 1884.
-In 1884 the family moved from London to Stonebridge, near Dorking, where they kept a small-holding with a cow, a pig and some chickens.
+In 1884 the family moved from London to Stonebridge, near Dorking, where they kept a smallholding with a cow, a pig and some chickens.
 Their five children were born between 1885 and 1894.
 Christopher John was born in 1885 and their daughter Veronica in 1887.
 The other children were Hew Bernard, Audrey (who died in infancy) and Louis.

-In 1896, with increasing demand for work and the necessity to spend more time in London, Whall and his family moved to Eyot Cottage, Chiswick, London where they shared the residence of architect, Charles Spooner.
+In 1896, with increasing demand for work and the necessity to spend more time in London, Whall and his family moved to Eyot Cottage, Chiswick, London, where they shared the residence of architect Charles Spooner.
 Whall and Spooner were professional associates and good friends.
-They often collaborated on commissions and both shared a mutual interest in leaded glazing.
+They often collaborated on commissions and both shared an interest in leaded glazing.

 Whall's wife and children were often models for figures in his stained glass windows.
 They often visited the studio-workshop to view the works in process.
 When windows were completed, Whall would often host fellow artists, clients, friends and family in the studio for a private viewing.
-His wife, Florence and daughter, Veronica, would host the viewing party with tea, refreshments and music.
+His wife, Florence, and daughter, Veronica, would host the viewing party with tea, refreshments and music.

-Whall's daughter, Veronica, was a student in his stained glass classes.
+Whall's daughter Veronica was a student in his stained glass classes.
 She later became one of her father's studio-assistants.
 After his death, she took over management of his studio-workshop.
 She was a skilled artist and had a successful career as a stained glass artist.